duhengforever/specification/specification.md

    Queue: an administered object that encapsulates the identity of a message destination.
 ### 2.3 Messaging Quality of Service
 #### 2.3.1 Delivery Semantics
-   At least once: a message will be consumed at least once, At most once: a message will be consumed at most once, in this semantics, messages may be lost.
+   At least once: a message will be consumed at least once.
+   At most once: a message will be consumed at most once, in this semantics, messages may be lost.
    Exactly once: a message will be consumed once and only once.
 #### 2.3.2 Queue Ordering
 #### 2.3.3 Durability